MinaProtocol/mina/rfcs/0051-stop-transaction-processing.md

   in blocks, and all fees are set to 0.
 * The block validator will reject blocks produced after the stop slot that contain any transaction or any non-zero fee.
-* The node should start notifying the user every 60 slots when transaction processing halts in less than 480 slots.
+* The node should start notifying the user every 60 slots (3 hours) when transaction processing halts in less than 480 slots (24 hours).

 To stop the network after a certain slot, the procedure will be as described
 next: